 - Offices have tools to help staff stay on track and not get distracted by doorbells due to packages, family members, or children appearing on screen, and more

-- The more employees can achieve at the office, the less they have to think about the work when they sign off
+- The more employees can achieve at the office, the less they have to think about work when they sign off

 - Working from the office makes life easier to compartmentalize when you don’t have to worry about taking your work laptop home with you, or switching it off when your remote office is in your home.

-- Employees can order parcels straight to the office, and easily collect their personal deliveries at their schedule with office lockers.
+- Employees can order parcels straight to the office, and easily collect their personal deliveries according to their schedule with office lockers.

 Improved connections, communication, and collaboration

-Having good communication is crucial and having more people around to provide real-time feedback helps create a two-way conversation between employees and their employers to have a better overall work relationship.
+Having good communication is crucial, and having more people around to provide real-time feedback helps create a two-way conversation between employees and their employers, resulting in a better overall work relationship.

 According to Microsoft’s 2022 Future of Work Report, “Remote work has influenced the way people collaborate in organizations, resulting in denser connections within groups and weaker connections across groups.
 These effects may make it harder for employees to acquire and share new information across the organizational network.”

-The trend also reported that hybrid work can be of help to break the ice in creating connections, however, with the costs of living becoming more expensive, improved connections and collaboration may be a new result as more people start going into the office regularly.
-Building and maintaining relationships will become easier, as “the social side of workplace relationships, including exchanges of non-work-related information, social support and even small talk, is a particularly influential role in building trust and fostering innovation.”
+The trend also reported that hybrid work can be of help to break the ice when creating connections; however, with the costs of living becoming more expensive, improved connections and collaboration may be a new result as more people start going into the office regularly.
+Building and maintaining relationships will become easier as “the social side of workplace relationships, including exchanges of non-work-related information, social support and even small talk, is a particularly influential role in building trust and fostering innovation.”